Ptujec/LaunchBar/Zotero-Actions/README.md

 # LaunchBar Action for Zotero

-Introducing the new LaunchBar action for Zotero.
-This new action offers all the features of the previous actions and more, all within one simplified and powerful action.
+Introducing the new LaunchBar action for Zotero: Search, browse, and act on items from your local Zotero database.
+This action requires no dependencies except the Zotero app (tested with version 6 and 7 beta).

 ## Search